tylerpcarter/inls161/syllabus/index.md

 Participation, of course, means coming to class: that is mandatory.
 It also means bringing something to the class by way of discussion or links shared with the rest of the class.
 Since we are a small class this summer, we will decide on the first day how best to accomplish the sharing of resources.

+## Linked Resources

+Part of your responsibility for this class is investigating and sharing resources that you find on the web or elsewhere that you think might be helpful to us.
+The best and most current resources for using technology tools are not going to be found between the pages of books.
+Rather, they will be on forums, blogs, and in ebooks like some of those listed above.
+They best way to keep abreast of current techniques is to keep up with the resources and tutorials available online.

 ## Attendance